Jean Machi: Minor leagues

-San Francisco Giants

 On February 9, 2011, Machi signed a minor league contract with the San Francisco Giants.
 He played in 3 games for the Triple-A Fresno Grizzlies before he was loaned to the Diablos Rojos del México of the Mexican League for the rest of the season.
-In 48 games with the Diablos, Machi recorded a 3-1 record and 2.30 ERA.
+In 48 games with the Diablos, Machi recorded a 3–1 record and 2.30 ERA.
 He was assigned to Triple-A Fresno to begin the 2012 season, where he served as the team's closer.

+San Francisco Giants (2012–2015)

 On September 1, 2012, Machi was selected to the 40-man roster by the Giants and promoted to the major leagues for the first time.
 On September 3, Machi made his major league debut, against the Arizona Diamondbacks, pitching a perfect inning.
 He finished his rookie season with a 6.75 ERA in 8 major league games.
 In 2013, Machi made 51 appearances for the Giants out of the bullpen, pitching to a 2.38 ERA with 51 strikeouts in 53.0 innings of work.

 At the start of the 2014 season, Machi picked up three relief wins in his team's first 15 games, becoming the first Giants pitcher to do so since Bob Shaw in 1964.
-He finished the year with a 7-1 record and 2.58 ERA in 71 appearances for the team.
+He finished the year with a 7–1 record and 2.58 ERA in 71 appearances for the team.
 Machi hit some struggles in 2015, and was designated for assignment by the Giants on July 20, 2015, after posting a 5.14 ERA in 33 appearances.

-Boston Red Sox
+Boston Red Sox (2015)

 On July 28, 2015, Machi was claimed off waivers by the Boston Red Sox and starter Clay Buchholz was transferred from the 15- to the 60-day disabled list to make space for him on the 40-man roster.
 In 26 appearances for Boston, Machi recorded a 5.09 ERA with 20 strikeouts in 23.0 innings of work.
 On November 6, 2015, Machi was outrighted off of the 40-man roster and elected free agency the same day.

 Chicago Cubs

 On December 14, 2015, Machi signed a minor league contract with an invitation to spring training with the Chicago Cubs organization.
-After registering a 2-1 record and 3.68 ERA in 20 games for the Triple-A Iowa Cubs, Machi was released on June 5, 2016.
+After registering a 2–1 record and 3.68 ERA in 20 games for the Triple-A Iowa Cubs, Machi was released on June 5, 2016.

 San Francisco Giants (second stint)

 On June 16, 2016, Machi signed a minor league contract with the San Francisco Giants organization.
-He finished the year with the Triple-A Sacramento River Cats, posting a 2-2 record and 3.62 ERA in 28 appearances.
-On November 7, 2016, he elected free agency.
+He finished the year with the Triple-A Sacramento River Cats, posting a 2–2 record and 3.62 ERA in 28 appearances.
+On November 7, 2016, Machi elected free agency.